What Is The Endowment Fund?

 #1 – Restricted Funds

 In such funds, limitations are placed by the donor for the usage of the proceeds of the donation for a specific purpose.
-Thus, the funds to such donation can be utilized for the purpose specified by the donor only.
+Thus, the funds for such donation can be utilized for the purpose specified by the donor only.

 #2 – Unrestricted Funds